neoatlantis/slate/README.md

 issues:

-* Phishing: passwords are not domain-bound, and users may be tricked to enter their passwords into malcious websites.
+* Phishing: passwords are not domain-bound, and users may be tricked to enter their passwords into malicious websites.
-* Single point of failure: Should a user leaks the master key, or should the key be compromised in any other way, all passwords mananaged are vulnerable.
+* Single point of failure: Should a user leaks the master key, or should the key be compromised in any other way, all passwords managed are vulnerable.

-I try to make some improvements in my strategy in achieving online security by writing this software.
+I try to make some improvements in my strategy of online data security by writing this software.

 ## Design